mfa1zan/cs-dept-website/src/content/news/ai-data-science-programs-launch.md

 ---
-title: "Department Launches Two New Programs: Artificial Intelligence and Data Science"
+title: 'Department Launches Two New Programs: Artificial Intelligence and Data Science'
-description: "Our department proudly announces the launch of two cutting-edge programs in Artificial Intelligence and Data Science, designed to meet the growing demand for skilled professionals in these rapidly evolving fields."
+description: 'Our department proudly announces the launch of two cutting-edge programs in Artificial Intelligence and Data Science, designed to meet the growing demand for skilled professionals in these rapidly evolving fields.'
 publishDate: 2025-08-28
-category: "announcement"
+category: 'announcement'
 featured: true
-author: "Talal"
+author: 'Talal'
 ---

 # New AI and Data Science Programs Launched